-2022, and continuous physical presence since April 19, 2022.
+Applicants must show continuous residence in the United States since Aug.
+16, 2023, and continuous physical presence since Oct.
+20, 2023.
 They must prove their Ukrainian nationality, as well as their identity.
-They also need to be screened for any crime bars (a felony or two or more misdemeanors); any nonwaivable inadmissibility grounds; and the mandatory bars to asylum (including participating in the persecution of others and firm resettlement in a third country prior to arriving in the United States).
-Additional details about TPS are in CLINIC's Frequently Asked Questions: TPS Eligibility and the Application Process.
+They also need to be screened for any criminal bars (a felony or two or more misdemeanors); any nonwaivable inadmissibility grounds; and the mandatory bars to asylum (including participating in the persecution of others and firm resettlement in a third country prior to arriving in the United States).